weaviate/weaviate-io/developers/weaviate/search/similarity.md

 </details>

 ## Search with image

 import ImgSrchPyCode from '!!raw-loader!/_includes/code/howto/search.image.py';
 import ImgSrchPyCodeV3 from '!!raw-loader!/_includes/code/howto/search.image-v3.py';
 import ImgSrchTSCode from '!!raw-loader!/_includes/code/howto/search.image.ts';

-You can use [`nearImage`](../api/graphql/search-operators.md#nearimage) to find objects with the nearest vector to an input image.
+To find objects with the nearest vector to an input image, use [`nearImage`](../api/graphql/search-operators.md#nearimage).
 This example uses a base64 representation of an image.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">